Lee Casciaro

-Lee Henry Casciaro (born 29 September 1981) is a Gibraltarian footballer and police officer who plays as a forward for Lincoln Red Imps and the Gibraltar national team.
-With 60 titles won with Lincoln recognized by UEFA, he has the record for most titles with one club, most club titles, and most titles in association football.
-From 2019 to 2022, he was also Gibraltar's all-time leading scorer since joining UEFA, with three goals.
+Lee Henry Casciaro (born 29 September 1981) is a Gibraltarian footballer and police officer who plays as a forward for Gibraltar Premier Division club Lincoln Red Imps.

+With 62 titles won with Lincoln recognized by UEFA, Casciaro has the record for most titles with one club, most club titles, and most titles in association football.
+From 2019 to 2022, he was also the Gibraltar national team's all-time leading scorer since joining UEFA, with three goals.

-A one-club man, Casciaro also has the joint-record for the player with most years at the same club, alongside Said Altınordu, with 27 years at Lincoln.
+A one-club man, Casciaro also has the record for the player with most years at the same club, with 28 years at Lincoln.

 Club career

+Lee Casciaro joined the youth team of Lincoln Red Imps in 1988 and he made his senior debut for Lincoln Red Imps in 1998.
+His highest scoring seasons were 2014–15 and 2015–16 when he scored 20 goals.

 On 7 July 2015, Casciaro scored the winning goal as Lincoln Red Imps came from behind to win 2–1 away to FC Santa Coloma in the UEFA Champions League first qualifying round, advancing on aggregate by the same score to become the first Gibraltarian team to advance into the second qualifying round.
 On 12 July 2016, he scored the only goal in a 1–0 Red Imps victory over Celtic in the first leg of the 2nd qualifying round of the UEFA Champions League.

-On 12 July 2022 he became the oldest player to score in any round of the Champions League or European Cup at the age of 40 years and 286 days.
+On 12 July 2022, he became the oldest player to score in any round of the Champions League or European Cup at the age of 40 years and 286 days.
 His record-breaking goal came against KF Shkupi in the first qualifying round.

+He has extended his availability to play for Lincoln Red Imps into the 2026–27 season.